apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.10.0/index.md

 ![Dataset event info](dataset_info.png)

+## Additional new features

+Here are just a few interesting new features since there are too many to list in full:

+* Deferrable operators can now execute directly from the triggerer without needing to go through the worker.
+This is especially efficient for certain operators, like sensors, and can help teams save both time and money.
+* Airflow 2.10 introduces a new button for on-demand DAG reparsing.
+* Crucial executor logs are now integrated into the task logs.
+If the executor fails to start a task, the relevant error messages will be available in the task logs, simplifying the debugging process.

 ## Contributors

 Thanks to everyone who contributed to this release, including Amogh Desai, Andrey Anshin, Brent Bovenzi, Daniel Standish, Ephraim Anierobi, Hussein Awala, Jarek Potiuk, Jed Cunningham, Jens Scheffler, Tzu-ping Chung, Vincent Beck, Wei Lee, and over 120 others!

 I hope you enjoy using Apache Airflow 2.10.0!